JanJereczek/FastIsostasy.jl/docs/src/introGIA.md

 - a **mantle** beneath it that flows viscously, often subdivided into an upper and a lower mantle with different viscosities.

-Radial profiles of density and elastic moduli are commonly taken from seismically derived reference models such as PREM [dziewonski_preliminary_1981](@cite), while viscosity is inferred more indirectly, e.g. from post-glacial rebound and mantle convection studies [cathles_viscosity_1975](@cite).
+Radial profiles of density, viscosity and elastic moduli are commonly taken from seismically derived reference models such as PREM [dziewonski_preliminary_1981](@cite).
 Real Earth structure is not only radially layered but also **laterally variable**, and viscosity in particular can change by several orders of magnitude over relatively short distances.
 Whether, and how well, a GIA model captures this lateral variability is one of the main